Research Project Descriptions

 Project Goals:

-Title: A Micromachined WIMS Vacuum Pump - ENV
+Title: A Micromachined WIMS Vacuum Pump

 Faculty Advisor: Khalil Najafi (EECS)